haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 1.  **[Anaconda
     distribution](https://www.anaconda.com/products/individual)**: The
-    Anaconda individual edition in free and can be easily installed on Mac, Linux, or Windows.
+    Anaconda individual edition is free and can be easily installed on Mac, Linux, or Windows.
 This will run locally on the computer on which you install (e.g., personal computer, or lab computer).
 Being able to install and use these data-science tools is a minor but very